Skip to content

 These decisions are made by all Coordinators, based solely on information from the coordinating ledger.
 A whistleblower who finds an offense records a corresponding proof in a block when it is its turn to produce a block.
 Hence, there is no need for an additional network consensus.
 Penalties are cumulative, e.g., if three blocks are created instead of one, then the penalty is doubled.

-A Worker loses the right to validate and produce blocks in the future if the coin amount on a Worker’s account becomes less than 50% of the initial stake.
+A Validator loses the right to verify and produce blocks in the future if the coin amount on a Validator’s account becomes less than 50% of the initial stake.
 In such a case, the rewards received are not taken into account.
-The overarching goal of this process is to ensure that faulty or idle Workers are eventually excluded from the consensus, thus preventing the accumulation of a critical mass of defective nodes that could hinder consensus.
-At the same time, temporary equipment failures or inadvertent shutdowns of Workers should not result in a permanent ban from the system.
+The overarching goal of this process is to ensure that faulty or idle Validators are eventually excluded from the consensus, thus preventing the accumulation of a critical mass of defective nodes that could hinder consensus.
+At the same time, temporary equipment failures or inadvertent shutdowns of Validators should not result in a permanent ban from the system.

-In addition to the penalty, the Worker's participation in the network is temporarily suspended for the current and next eras, so that the necessary equipment settings can be made.
-This helps to preserve the value of the Worker's stake, as subsequent failures would cause the stake to fall below the 50% threshold, leading to permanent exclusion from the network.
-While Workers are suspended, they do not take part in committee work or block production, which in turn reduces the percentage of faulty nodes in the network.
+In addition to the penalty, the Validator's participation in the network is temporarily suspended for the current and next eras, so that the necessary equipment settings can be made.
+This helps to preserve the value of the Validator's stake, as subsequent failures would cause the stake to fall below the 50% threshold, leading to permanent exclusion from the network.
+While Validators are suspended, they do not take part in committee work or block production, which in turn reduces the percentage of faulty nodes in the network.

 Simulating